Red List

 Since tracking began

-It has clawed back 1.1 percentage points off that level.
-It bottomed 68.7% below that high along the way.
+That's 4.7 percentage points deeper than the day it joined.
+It bottomed 74.4% below that high along the way.

 Decline from the 52-week high as it stood on 2026-03-02 (fixed anchor) → today.
 Split-adjusted, Alpaca.
 Observed history, not a forecast.